Bishophill: History

 The early-18th century was a period of decline for the area; several houses were demolished and replaced with orchards.
 This changed in 1756, when the City Corporation began designating building plots, the first at the north side of Bishophill Junior.
 In 1765, the architect John Carr built his own house on Skeldergate, which survived until 1945.
 56 Skeldergate was built in the 1770s, probably by Carr, and survives.

-A gaol was built in the 1800s on what is now Cromwell Road; the Skeldergate Postern in the city wall was demolished to provide better access, but the public outcry led to the start of preservation efforts, and instead of further demolition, a new archway was constructed.
+A jail was built in the 1800s on what is now Cromwell Road; the Skeldergate Postern in the city wall was demolished to provide better access, but the public outcry led to the start of preservation efforts, and instead of further demolition, a new archway was constructed.
 Access to the area was further improved by the construction of Victoria Bar gate in the walls in 1838, and the replacement of the Skeldergate ferry with Skeldergate Bridge.

 Development of the area continued through the 19th century, with the second half of the century seeing much of the remaining open area covered with small terrace housing.
 Notable buildings of the period include the warehouses on Queen's Staith and the Bonding Warehouse on Skeldergate.
 The large Emperor's Wharf was devoted to the transshipment of timber but, by the end of the century, seagoing ships docked further downstream.
 Away from the river, the former sawmill at 52 Skeldergate and the Golden Ball pub are key survivals.
 A community cooperative took over the Golden Ball in 2012, as the owners sought to retire.
 Many 19th-century churches survive, including the former Victoria Bar Primitive Methodist Chapel, Wesley Chapel on Priory Street, and St Columba's Presbyterian Church.

 In the twentieth century, slum clearance took place in the area, many smaller properties being replaced by low-rise flats and maisonettes.
 Plans to erect a multi-storey car park in the centre of the district were opposed by a newly-formed residents' association and were subsequently abandoned.